 Report Location The address of 328 Victoria Road South currently identifies a large property bounded by the northeast side of Victoria Road South, the Eramosa River, the West side of the Guelph Junction Railway tracks and Stone Road East (Figure 1).
 The legal description of the subject property is PART BROKEN FRONT LOTS 10, 11 AND 12 CONCESSION 1 DIVISION G GUELPH TOWNSHIP, PARTS 1 TO 13 AND 16 TO 19 INCLUSIVE 61R10430, SAVE AND EXCEPT PARTS 1, 2, 4 AND 7 61R11036 AND PARTS 1, 2 AND 3 61R21861 TOGETHER WITH AN EASEMENT AS IN ROS651254.
 The subject building is located in the northern section of the property (Figures 2 and 3) with access by a long driveway from Victoria Road South roughly halfway between College Avenue East and the Eramosa River.
-The subject property is owned by Fusion Homes.

 Figure 1 - Location and extent of property known as 328 Victoria Road South.
-G. M. Frost building location indicated with a yellow star.
+Frost Building location indicated with a yellow star.
 (City of Guelph GIS)